225th Separate Assault Regiment: Eastern Ukraine

+Kursk Offensive

 In the beginning of August 2024, news arose that the battalion is participating in the Kursk offensive, having entered the Oblast on August 6th, 2024.
 As announced by Oleksandr Kovalenko, subunits of the battalion have been responsible for breakthroughs in the Russian line of defense and in entering as far as possible into the Kursk Oblast of Russia since the first days of their operation.

-In the first days of the offensive, the battalion took control of the village Darino.
+In the first days of the offensive, the battalion took control of the village of Darino.

-On August 11th, the battalion captured a group of roughly 8 prisoners, possibly from the control point of the 18th guards motor rifle brigade of the 28th separate motor rifle brigade under the 144th motor rifle division.
+On August 11th, the battalion captured a group of roughly 8 prisoners, possibly from the control point of the 18th Guards Motor Rifle Brigade of the 28th Separate Motor Rifle Brigade under the 144th Motor Rifle Division.

-On August 13th, the subdivision of the battalion "Black Swan" took control of the батальйону взяв під контроль населений пункт Lyubimivka locality of Kursk Oblast and broke up a subdivision of "Kadyrov" forces.
+On August 13th, the subdivision of the battalion "Black Swan" took control of the Lyubimovka locality of Kursk Oblast and broke up a subdivision of the Kadyrovites.

-On August 15th, the battalion claimed that the Kursk Offensive is being continued and published a video containing the capture of Russian combatants.
-On the 17th, the battalion posted a video with a captured company commander, who was requesting to be exchanged for captured Mariupol' defenders of the Azov brigade.
+On August 15th, the battalion claimed that the Kursk Offensive was being continued and published a video containing the capture of Russian fighters.
+On the 17th, the battalion posted a video with a captured Russian company commander, who was requesting to be exchanged for captured Mariupol defenders of the Azov brigade.

-On August 27th, the battalion took into captivity a Kadyrov soldier and a black grenade launcher operator commander.
+On August 27th, the battalion took into captivity a Kadyroitev soldier and a grenade launcher operator commander of African descent, serving in the Russian forces.

-On September 9th, the battalion published another video with a Kursk Oblast captive.
+On September 9th, the battalion published another video with a Kursk Oblast enemy captive.

 On September 25th, Russian television propagandists called the battalion elite and "equipped with the best Western tech".

 Oleksandr Kovalenko evaluated the 225th battalion to be one of the leading breakthrough subdivisions of the Kursk operation.

-The 225th Assault Battalion was reformed into the 225th Assault Regiment on February 4, 2025.
+Barrier troops and abuse incidents

+According to an investigation by Ukrainian journalist Anna Kaliuzhna, the 225th Assault Regiment's commander, Oleh Shyriaiev gave orders in both text and video form during the Kursk offensive which told soldiers of the regiment to treat deserters as the enemy and to shoot them on sight.
+According to accounts from soldiers of the regiment, many of who were from the unit's penal battalion, said that they were threatened with being shot if they retreated.
+They also told Kaliuzhna that soldiers of the 225th Assault Regiment's penal battalion were held against their will and beaten in basements which were used as makeshift prisons.
+Some soldiers were also reported to have been tied to the "tree of turth" and beaten.
+During the investigation, Shyriaiev claimed that he was referring to Russian soldiers disguising themselves with Ukrainian uniforms.

+Sumy Region

+In October 2025 the regiment liberated four villages in the Dnipropetrovsk Region (Sosnivka, Khoroshe, Novoselivka, and Sichneve).

+In December 2025, a heavy quadcopter drone from the regiment was used to drop a Volokushi elastic stretcher to help an assault group from the 3rd Battalion successfully evacuate a wounded comrade.